Crandall University: Termination of John G. Stackhouse Jr. and subsequent lawsuits

 In March 2024, Crandall University sued AIG Insurance Company of Canada, claiming that, as a result of an insurance policy purchased by the university, the insurance company was responsible for all costs associated with defending the university in the action commenced by Stackhouse.
 The insurance policy provided coverage for wrongful acts made by the university’s directors and officers (including for wrongful termination of employees), but included a sexual misconduct exclusion, which excluded coverage for matters in any way involving sexual misconduct.
 Due to the exclusion, AIG rejected the university’s claim and declined to pay costs associated with the action commenced by Stackhouse.
 The university argued that the exclusion was ambiguous and that sexual harassment is not a form of sexual misconduct under the policy.
 The Court of King's Bench of New Brunswick dismissed the university’s application, determining that the plain and ordinary meaning of sexual misconduct includes sexual harassment, and ordered the university to pay $3,000 in costs plus disbursements to AIG.
 The university appealed to the Court of Appeal of New Brunswick, which dismissed the appeal in a unanimous decision and ordered the university to pay an additional $2,500 in costs to AIG.

+Sexual assault lawsuit

+In March 2026, Katherine Hamilton, a former student, sued both Crandall University and Chester “Chet” MacPhail, the former Director of the Youth Leadership Certificate program.
+The former student claims that MacPhail sexually assaulted her while a student in 2014, at locations both on campus and at Cherryfield Baptist Church, where MacPhail also served as a pastor.
+The former student also claims that the university acted negligently by failing to create a safe environment for students; failing to adhere to policies and procedures for investigating and responding to sexual abuse/misconduct complaints; failing to protect her from MacPhail during the complaint process by restricting his access to her or removing him from a position of authority; and by failing to adequately monitor or discipline MacPhail.
+In his statement of defense, filed in June 2026, MacPhail denied the allegations, but acknowledged having a “bound of friendship, built on respect and trust” with the student, and claimed that Hamilton spoke candidly with MacPhail about her sexuality, physical appearance, and relationships.
+MacPhail also claimed that on the day prior to Hamilton making her complaint to the university, she told him that he smelled good and kissed him goodbye.
+MacPhail has asked the court to dismiss the lawsuit with costs.
+The allegations have not been proven in court.
+MacPhail is the brother-in-law of Robert Knowles, the university’s Interim President and Vice-Chancellor.